Search sheldonbrown.com and sheldonbrown.org

 There is a commercial product intended to prevent rust inside bicycle frames: J. P. Weigle's Frame Saver.
 You spray it inside the bicycle's frame tubes, where it partially hardens, forming a sticky protective coating.
 A thin tube which attaches to the spray nozzle lets you work around corners and spray into ventilating holes, water-bottle bosses and the like.

-I've had only a couple of issues with Frame Saver.
+I've had a couple of issues with Frame Saver.
 I couldn't figure out how to get at the inside of all the tubes on some frames.
 Also, the coating left by Frame Saver is slippery enough that I had to tighten the seatpost clamp on one of my bicycles extra-hard, or the seatpost would slide down.
 But then, if you have used Frame Saver, you are unlikely to have a problem with a stuck seatpost.

-If the frame is ever baked again, T9 probably will liquefy, and Frame Saver may release vapor-- so it probably would be a good idea to have the frame baked before applying the finish to get that problem out of the way before it is baked again. it won't catch fire at the temperatures used to bake enamel or powder coating, or else that would catch on fire too!
+If the frame is ever baked again, T9 probably will liquefy, and Frame Saver may release vapor-- so it probably would be a good idea to have the frame baked before applying the finish to get that problem out of the way before it is baked again.
+T9 won't catch fire at the temperatures used to bake enamel or powder coating, or else that would catch on fire too!

 Now you're back to where you reinstall components on the bicycle.
 Procedures are described in other articles on this site.
-You need first to check whether paint is clogging any of the threads or bearing-race seats in the frame.
+You need first to check whether paint is clogging any of the threads or bearing-race seats.
 If they were well-masked, this didn't happen, but it can happen.
 These problems can usually be addressed with a scraper (for the ends of the bottom-bracket shell, for example), or by threading a bolt through a bolt hole.
 If threads are seriously clogged, you might grind the end of the bolt so it works like a tap.
 Avoid filing away metal, especially on headset bearing-race seats.

 |Articles by Sheldon Brown and others|